-Pantograph Power Pickup: A device for collecting current from an overhead wire consisting of a hinged vertical arm operated by springs or compressed air and a wide, horizontal contact surface that slides along the wire.
+Pantograph power pickup: A device for collecting current from an overhead wire consisting of a hinged vertical arm operated by springs or compressed air and a wide, horizontal contact surface that slides along the wire.

-Paralleling Station: A station that would work with the switching stations to balance the electrical load between tracks and to switch power off or on to either track in an emergency.
+Paralleling station: An HSR traction power facility that functions with switching stations to balance the electrical load between HSR tracks and to switch power off or on to either track in an emergency.